From: Edward Nieto, Water Environment Services, 503-742-4561

-The partnership is created under Oregon Revised Statute Chapter 190.
-Prior to its creation, TCSD was comprised of the cities of Gladstone, Oregon City and West Linn.
-CCSD#1 served Happy Valley, Johnson City, Milwaukie, and unincorporated Clackamas County, in addition to Boring, Fischer's Forest Park, and Hoodland.
+Prior to the partnership’s creation under Oregon Revised Statute Chapter 190, TCSD’s boundaries contained the cities of Gladstone, Oregon City, West Linn and a small unincorporated area.
+CCSD#1 served Happy Valley, Johnson City, Milwaukie, and unincorporated urban northern Clackamas County, in addition to Boring, Fischer’s Forest Park and Hoodland.

-For the last two decades, the two districts have been financially and operationally intertwined and together clean more than six billion gallons of wastewater every year.
-The new partnership provides:
+The two districts have been financially and operationally intertwined for two decades, cleaning a combined six billion gallons of wastewater every year before the partnership was formalized.

 “In addition to ensuring long-term certainty, this partnership will save WES customers millions of dollars and keep rates low through the sharing of resources, assets and staff,” said County Chair Jim Bernard.